pedesen/cinnamon-applet-headsetcontrol-battery/README.md

 ### Installation

-- Install HeadsetControl (follow the instrunction here: https://github.com/Sapd/HeadsetControl)
+- Install HeadsetControl (follow the instructions here: https://github.com/Sapd/HeadsetControl)
 - Copy directory `headsetcontrol-battery@pedesen` from this repo to your Cinnamon applets folder (`~/.local/share/cinnamon/applets`)

 ### How to use